-"The rule was very important to protect our groundwater supply.
-If we hadn't had the 100 years, we probably wouldn't be able to have a sustainable plan," said Ray @uay, Phoenix's assistant water director.
-"But if you really want to be sustainable, you can just for that.
+"The rule was very important to protect our groundwater supply if we had to had the 100 years, we probably wouldn't be able to have a sustainable plan," said Revoluty, Phoenix's assistant water director.
+"But if you really want to be sustainable, you can't plan just for that.
 You'll fail."

 Unanswered is what happens in the 101st year or the year an aquifer runs dry.
 Once towns pump an aquifer too deeply, it can't recover.
 That water supply is gone.
+(55)